 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Crossandra readily root from cuttings.
 For best results, take cuttings early in the spring growing season, use a rooting hormone and plant the cuttings into seed-starting soil.
 Provide bottom heat and plenty of humidity until new growth emerges, then move to their permanent location.
 Young plants grow quickly and will likely need to be repotted within the first month before they begin to bloom.

 Although they are perennial shrubs in their native habitat, it's not uncommon for indoor gardeners to essentially treat them as annuals, only keeping them until their bloom is over and their leaves begin to drop, then discarding the plant.
 If you do overwinter the plant, repot in spring into a new container with fresh soil and provide plenty of indirect, bright light for the transplant.
 Propagate at repotting time.

 There are about 50 species of crossandra within the larger genus.
-They are all native to subtropoical regions including India, Southeast Asia, Africa, and Madagascar, where they are understory and border plants.
+They are all native to subtropical regions including India, Southeast Asia, Africa, and Madagascar, where they are understory and border plants.
 In the garden trade, however, only one species is common: C. undulifolia (also sold as C. infundibuliformis).
 This plant is native to Sri Lanka and southern India and features narrow, oblong leaves and pale, peachy or coral flowers.
-Breeders have introduced a number of color variations, including the Mona Wallhed, which has a lovely flower color.
+Breeders have introduced some color variations, including the Mona Wallhed, which has a lovely flower color.